This article may contain links from our affiliate partners. Please read how we make money!

 If the cord is connected properly on both ends then you should focus on the power socket.
 Ensure that the switch is actually on as it is easy for this to be an oversight when you are having a busy day.

 If this still does not work, there is a possibility that the electrical issue is caused by an electrical overload or a damaged wire in the power code, both of which are a lot more fiddly to fix.

 Check the Basket

-If you can determine that the electric connection is not the cause of the issue, we would recommend checking the basket of the air fryer next.
+If you can determine that the electric connection is not the cause of the issue, I would recommend checking the basket of the air fryer next.